afarber/OpenMapView/docs/CONTRIBUTING.md

 ./scripts/check-coverage.sh
 ```

-The CI pipeline will fail if coverage drops below 20%.
+The CI pipeline will fail if coverage drops below the minimum threshold.
 Focus on testing:
 - Core business logic
 - Public API methods
 - Edge cases and error handling